 © Dunedin Historical Society and Museum

-The Dunedin History Museum is a local history museum founded in 1970 in downtown Dunedin, Florida.
+The Dunedin Historical Museum is a local history museum founded in 1970 in downtown Dunedin, Florida.
 The museum is occupying a former railroad depot built in 1924 by the Atlantic Coast Line Railroad.
 The rail line that used to service the depot was built in 1888 by the Orange Belt Railway.
 It was used in 1987 for special excursions to Tarpon Springs and back.
 It was converted in1990 into a part of the Pinellas Trail.
 The museum contains more than 2,000 diverse artifacts, 2,500 photographs, and a book library.
 The museum houses permanent exhibits about local life, the founding of Dunedin, Florida railroads, Honeymoon Island and the citrus industry.
 The museum also offers special programs for local schools.
-Tampa Bay Beaches are free and relaxing.

 349 Main St, Dunedin, FL 34698, Phone: 727-736-1176